-Investment returns for the total System are based on data made available by the fund's custodian, The Northern Trust Company (Northern Trust) and are calculated gross of directly paid fees, on a time-weighted basis in accordance with accepted practices.
+Investment returns for the total System are based on data made available by the fund's custodian, The Northern Trust Company (Northern Trust) and/or Investment Managers.
+These returns are calculated gross of directly paid fees, on a time-weighted basis in accordance with accepted practices.
 Valuations, where available, are based on published pricing from national securities exchanges.
 Returns for periods longer than one year are annualized.